secretwpn/e-bike-docs/bafang-850c-firmware-update.md

 - flash the motor with matching firmware
 - turn on the display (to enter the config menu you need to turn the display on holding all three buttons (power, up, down) for a second or two, and then let go)
 - configure your setup as per this [850C configuration guide](https://github.com/OpenSourceEBike/TSDZ2_wiki/wiki/Features-and-configurations-on-display), **DON'T SKIP THIS STEP**
+> Configuration is quite involved and technical.
+> I could not make my setup work yet, have to go in again and make sure all the battery settings are correct, as default values won't do it for my 48V setup
 - you're done

 If at some point you see complaints about read or write failure - just tinker with erasing the chip and setting the option bytes to remove write protection, you'll get there.